- About Us

 Diagnosis is made on palpation of the joint to test for instability, as well as taking x-rays.

 We are equipped to perform extracapsular joint stabilization surgery on dogs with cruciate ligament ruptures.
-The goal of surgery is to remove the damaged tissue in the joint and then stabilize it with a heavy gauge monofilament implant with titanium crimps.
+The goal of surgery is to remove the damaged tissue in the joint and then stabilize it with a surgical implant.
 After a period of recovery, fibrosis of the surrounding tissues occurs and will provide long term support of the knee joint.

 Patella luxation, or knee cap dislocation, is another common orthopedic condition in dogs.
 We commonly see this is small breeds of dogs such as Yorkies, Chihuahuas, and other terriers but it can occur in any breed.
 It may cause lameness, discomfort, and predisposition to arthritis in the joint.
 This can be a heritable condition and often involves both hind legs.